magurmach/codecheck-23180/answer.md

 contents of the file into byte array and then that is passed into `Base64.encode(byte[])` for encoding or `Base64.decode(byte[])` for decoding based on environment arguments.
-And the output steam then is written by `FileUtil.writeFile(outputStream, inputFileName)` to a file.
+And the output steam then is written by `FileUtil.writeFile(outputStream, outputFileName)` to a file.

 ### Authors